linnil1/FileNameFlow/README.md

 # FileNameFlow: A Filename-Driven Pipeline Framework

-FileNameFlow is a lightweight framework for data processing pipelines using filename patterns.
+FileNameFlow is a lightweight framework designed for data processing pipelines that rely on filenames with wildcard support.

-Eliminate complex loops by harnessing the power of filename patterns with wildcards, effortlessly listing corresponding filenames.
-With task execution guided by these patterns, user only need to focus on individual functions while FileNameFlow handles the orchestration.
+At its core, FileNameFlow emphasizes self-descriptive filenames, driving task execution based on these patterns.
+This approach simplifies data processing.

-Seamlessly integrate with distributed frameworks like Dask, extending resource management to PBS, SLURM, and any other distrubuted computation system.
+FileNameFlow seamlessly integrates with distributed frameworks like Dask, expanding resource management capabilities to accommodate Concurrency, PBS, SLURM, and other distributed computation systems.
-Whether it's bioinformatics or intricate data science tasks, FileNameFlow streamlines filename processing and boosts efficiency.

 ## Concept 1: Filename Selection Patterns